 LEMMA we develop applications and technologies for processing large data collections including multimedia (digital libraries, film production and postproduction).
-LEMMA is a playground where various disciplines are intertwined and projects for practice come into being, in three areas: production of multimedia content (tradition of film festivals, festival.fi.muni.cz), information retrieval (in arXiv digital libraries, etc.), machine methods learning (walking recognition).
+LEMMA is a playground where various disciplines intersect and projects for practice come into being, in three areas: production of multimedia content (tradition of film festivals, festival.fi.muni.cz), information retrieval (in digital libraries of the arXiv type, etc.), machine methods learning (walking recognition).

 - In the lab

 EmLab not only our people are waiting for yours, but also robots or a drone.
 You will learn how such electronics around us program and control.
 Find out how to detect neutrons and gamma rays around us and what the people of EmLab are working with nuclear scientists.
 The laboratory is equipped with measuring technology and contemporary technical and software tools for application of FPGA programmable arrays, single-chip microprocessors and DSP processors.
 It focuses on the study, development and application of embedded systems focused on unique, single-purpose applications.